apache/cordova-plugin-dialogs/README.md

 - Android supports a maximum of three buttons, and ignores any more than that.

+- Android dialog title cannot exceed 2 lines of content, it will ignore any more than this.

 ### Windows Quirks

 - On Windows8/8.1 it is not possible to add more than three buttons to MessageDialog instance.